publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch22/schIV/m__us_usc_t15_s1141i.md

     (b) __Effect of extension of protection__

-    From the date on which a certificate of extension of protection is issued under subsection (a) of this section—
+    From the date on which a certificate of extension of protection is issued under subsection (a)—

         (1) such extension of protection shall have the same effect and validity as a registration on the Principal Register; and